Hands on: LG ThinQ SL9YG soundbar review

 Early verdict

-We’re also not completely convinced about the soundstage when listened to off-centre, while the aesthetic styling of this soundbar is a little stale.
+We’re also not completely convinced about the soundstage when listening off-center, while the aesthetic styling of this soundbar is a little stale.
 Judged on sound quality alone, though, the SL9YG is an intriguing proposition – and we’ll update this review after testing the soundbar more thoroughly.

 - Check out all of TechRadar's CES 2019 coverage.
 We're live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.